COVID outbreak declared at Maple Ridge long-term care home - Maple Ridge News

 The health authority is now implementing several additional measures including supporting staffing levels to maintain resident care, restricting visitors throughout the facility, restricting staff and residents movement within the facility, putting in place enhanced cleaning and infection control measures, notifying all the residents, their families and staff and implementing a twice-a-day screening of all staff and residents.

-Fraser Health has put in place dedicated people to address questions from staff, residents and family, at the facility.
+Fraser Health has put in place dedicated personnel to address questions from staff and residents of the facility.

 The facility saw an outbreak earlier this year, on Jan.
-4 when a staff member at the facility had tested positive.
+4 when a staff member tested positive.

 At this time, Fraser Health said it is critically important for people living in the Fraser Health region to get tested as soon as they have COVID-19-like symptoms, even mild ones.
 Book or drop by one of the Fraser Health collection centres operated in partnership with local Divisions of Family Practice.